gbdk-2020/gbdk-2020/docs/pages/06b_supported_consoles.md

 The good news is that switching between buffered and direct mode in gbdk-nes is usually done behind-the-scenes and normally shouldn't affect your code too much, as long as you use the portable GBDK functions and macros to do this.

-* DISPLAY_ON / SHOW_BG / SHOW_SPR will all switch the system into buffered mode, allowing limited amounts of transfers during vblank, not the display of graphics
+* DISPLAY_ON / SHOW_BG / SHOW_SPR will all switch the system into buffered mode, allowing limited amounts of transfers during vblank, without affecting the display of graphics
 * DISPLAY_OFF will switch the system into direct mode, allowing much larger/faster transfers while the screen is blanked

 The following sections describe how the buffered / direct modes work in more detail.
 As buffered / direct mode is mostly hidden by the API calls, feel free to skip these sections if you wish.

 #### Buffered mode implementation details

-To take maximum advantage of the short vblank period, gbdk-nes implements the same system as nearly every other NES engine: An unrolled loop that pulls prepared data bytes from the stack.
+To take maximum advantage of the short vblank period, gbdk-nes implements a popular optimization: An unrolled loop that pulls prepared data bytes from the stack.

     PLA
     STA PPUDATA